Abdul99Aleem/MAC_unit/MASTER_NOTES.md

 ### Resume Bullets
 *   **1-Line:** Designed a 100MHz 4x4 Systolic Array in Verilog with AXI4-Lite integration for MNIST inference on Zynq FPGAs.
 *   **2-Line:** Implemented an INT8 AI accelerator using a stationary-output systolic architecture; achieved 100% numerical parity between hardware (Verilog) and software (Python) for quantized MNIST weights.
-*   **Detailed:** Developed a cycle-accurate systolic array accelerator in Verilog targeting Xilinx DSP48 slices.
+*   **Detailed:** Developed a cycle-accurate systolic array accelerator in Verilog with DSP-optimized RTL coding practices.
 Optimized data reuse to reduce memory bandwidth by 4x.
-Integrated with ARM PS via AXI4-Lite, verified via a Python-based benchmarking suite achieving 0.72ms latency.
+Integrated with ARM PS via AXI4-Lite, verified via a Python-based benchmarking suite achieving 100% numerical parity between INT8 hardware and FP32 software inference.

 ### 60-Second Pitch
 > "I built an 8-bit signed systolic array accelerator designed to offload matrix multiplications from a CPU to an FPGA.
 I focused on the hardware-software co-design: training an MLP in PyTorch, quantizing it to INT8, and then building the custom RTL to execute it.
-I used a stationary-output systolic dataflow to maximize data reuse and mapped the PEs directly to DSP48 slices for high clock frequency.
+I used a stationary-output systolic dataflow to maximize data reuse and wrote DSP-optimized RTL that achieved 100MHz timing closure with 2.3ns positive slack.
 To integrate it into a real SoC, I wrapped the array in an AXI4-Lite interface, allowing me to control the inference directly from a Python script on the ARM processor.
-I verified the design by achieving full numerical parity between my Python simulation and the hardware RTL."
+I verified the design by achieving full numerical parity between my INT8 hardware simulation and the FP32 software baseline."

 ### Key Numbers to Memorize
-*   **Resource Utilization:** ~1,700 LUTs, 16 DSPs (for 4x4).
+*   **Resource Utilization:** 1,709 LUTs (3.21%), 953 FFs (0.90%), 0 DSPs (synthesizer chose LUT implementation for 8x8 multipliers).
 *   **Target Frequency:** 100 MHz (10ns period).
+*   **Timing Closure:** WNS = 2.274ns (MET), WHS = 0.083ns (MET).
 *   **Quantization:** INT8 Weights, 32-bit Accumulators.
-*   **Latency:** ~0.1ms per layer (simulated).
+*   **Benchmark Latency:** ~0.9ms PL (software simulation), ~0.05ms PS (NumPy baseline).
+*   **Note:** PL latency reflects Python simulation overhead, not actual FPGA performance.